CavenRE/MyContent/readme.md

-# Help - How to Use This Site

 ## Available Commands
 To navigate the site, type one of the following commands into the terminal input and press Enter: